Equals182/eqFTP/README.md

 * Open only readable by Brackets extensions
 * Refreshing whole file tree
 * Auto-moving all projects from old default directory to new
+* Creating, deleting and renaming files on remote server

 ## Known Issues